chrispalmeri/access-control/README.md

 just wait a minute and then it is good
 -->

-Swipe a card and check the logs for the number.
+Swipe a card and check the events for the number.
 Then use Postman to add a user with `POST` to `/api/users`.

 Should be good to go.
 Check that the hardware is all working correctly.